zytzagoo/autoptimize/readme.txt

 In that case you have un-aggregated JavaScript that requires jQuery to be loaded, so you'll have to add `js/jquery/jquery.js` to the comma-separated list of JS optimization exclusions.

-= My Autoptimized CSS/ JS is broken after upgrading from 2.1 to 2.2! =

-One of the bigger changes in Autoptimize 2.2 it that it minifies first and aggregates second, which has important performance-benefits.
-Although this has been tested rather thoroughly, it is possible that this approach does not always work.
-You can turn this behavior off by hooking into Autoptimize's API, like this;

-`
-add_filter('autoptimize_filter_speedupper','__return_false');
-`

 = I use NextGen Galleries and a lot of JS is not aggregated/ minified? =

 NextGen Galleries does some nifty stuff to add JavaScript.
 In order for Autoptimize to be able to aggregate that, you can either disable Nextgen Gallery's resourced manage with this code snippet `add_filter( 'run_ngg_resource_manager', '__return_false' );` or you can tell Autoptimize to initialize earlier, by adding this to your wp-config.php: `define("AUTOPTIMIZE_INIT_EARLIER","true");`